stelcodes/nuzzle/README.md

               transformations             function
 ```

 A key part of this process is the first arrow: Nuzzle's transformations.
-Nuzzle also calls this step **realizing** your config.
-A realized config looks very similar to the original, but with extra page entries and extra keys in the existing page entries.
+Nuzzle also calls this step **transforming** your config.
+A transformed config looks very similar to the original, but with extra page entries and extra keys in the existing page entries.

 ### Adding Keys to Page Entries
 Nuzzle adds these keys to every page map: